-The Times Colonist will run a full page, pullout flag again for Canada Day this year.
+The Times Colonist will run a full page, pullout flag again for Canada Day 2021.

 But it will be the Canadian Indigenous Flag, the standard designed by Curtis Wilson of the Wei Wai Kum First Nation near Campbell River, who called his now famous creation in 2005 “standing together in support of each other.”